“The most horrendous crimes have been committed by ordinary people.”

 If you do a good job, they will adore you.

-The relationship between a politician and a civilian is nothing but a sadistic one.
+The relationship between a politician and a civilian is but a sadistic one.

 The politician cheats and tortures the civilian, trying to convince them that it is for their own good and therefore they should enjoy the whole process.

-Therefore, the civilian whether tolerates the whole situation till they got no more to give, or they fight back (and then, automatically, they become a threat to society and they are convinced – with their hands tied behind their back – to enjoy a sojourn at the lower levels of a police department).
+Therefore, the civilian either tolerates the whole situation until they got no more to give, or they fight back (and then, automatically, they become a threat to society and they are convinced – with their hands tied behind their back – to enjoy a sojourn at the lower levels of a police department).

 Now forget altogether the second paragraph about politicians’ sadism.